WBBSE Notes For Class 8 Geography Chapter 4 Pressure Belts And Winds

 3. The air that rises above the sub-polar regions swings and descends over these areas.

 Pressure cells: Variations in the distribution of land and water cause variations in air temperature and pressure over land and water even in the same latitudes.
 For this, there is no continuous belt of pressure all over the world.
-The discontinuity of these bands of air temperature and pressure over the same latitudes forms isolated small cells of air pressure.

 These concentric pressure centres or cell are known as ‘Pressure Cells’. in the northern hemisphere is greater variation due to the location of continents and oceans.
 Therefore, air pressure cells are seen more often over the northern hemisphere.